Move your fitness business from bricks to clicks with this new approach

 When non-essential businesses were forced to shut down, we all started sharing doubts and worries on how to survive the pandemic and make your business grow despite the current situation.
 No one was really ready for what happened, and one could only foresee it based on what was happening in China and Italy, which were the countries that were hit first.

 Most businesses in the industry were used to an old-school face-to-face business that counted on human interaction in physical locations.
 For that a mindset shift was needed.
-The first step to survive a crisis is to pivot quickly and adapt to the situation, as we discussed in our podcast series on Spotify.

 In order to make sure you are ready to face the new situation, you need to understand where your business is at.
 How proactive and optimist do you feel?